Nazaire/orchestra/README.md

     '/path/to/workspace', // this should be an absolute path, you can use __dirname to get the current directory, or process.cwd() to get the directory the process was started in
 );

-// the workspace needs to be passed to the consumer and instrument
+// the workspace needs to be passed to the client and instrument

 ```